danger89/xfcevdi_spice/README.md

+# Obsolete

+I no longer use the SPICE protocol anymore.
+Instead use the X2Go protocol image, see: https://github.com/danger89/xfcevdi

 # Ubuntu XFCE VDI (SPICE protocol)

 This repository contains Ubuntu 20 (Focal Fossa) Desktop with XFCE4 for Docker.
 By using the open-source [Spice protocol](https://en.wikipedia.org/wiki/Simple_Protocol_for_Independent_Computing_Environments).